dmitriyslaym/qa-test/README.md

 #### Sandbox application
 Select those methods within PRIVATE DATA API section on the left corner.
 No need to change anything in JSON block, just click "Send".

+## General recommendations

+It is recommended firstly to manually use Admin UI application and Sandbox application (for Trading functionality) in order to better understand the business logic and observe how the system behaves.
+After that the implementation of the scenario becomes a matter of technical skills.

+Don't hesitate to ask questions/clarifications if you stuck.
+Good questions will not reduce your chances during the evaluation, but the lack of understanding and the lack of interest actually will.

+Good luck!